Memory foam off-gassing and mattress toxins

 There are a number of chemicals present in a memory foam mattress which can be found in the post on what is memory foam.
 The only way to reduce the risk that off-gassing is kept to a minimum is to buy a natural mattress such as 100% natural latex or a pocket sprung natural mattress.
 There is no ‘100% completely natural’ mattress in the UK market because of safety regulations which require them to be fire retardant, even 100% natural latex requires chemical fire retardants to be present.
-Further to this any adhesives used in even natural mattress manufacture will contain VOC’s to some degree.
+Further to this, any adhesives used in even natural mattress manufacture will contain VOC’s to some degree.
 All you can do is weigh up the evidence and decide what mattress is best for you in terms of budget, potential health concerns and manufacture techniques.

-How do I minimise the initial off gassing effects?
+How do I minimise the initial off-gassing effects?

 One way to reduce any concerns would be to open your new mattress in a garage or ventilated conservatory and leave it for a couple of days if you want to ensure that the off-gassing does not happen in the bedroom.
-The downside being any machine rolled mattresses will now have expanded to their original side.
+The downside is any machine rolled mattresses will now have expanded to their original side.
 Memory foam mattresses are quite heavy and awkward to move once unwrapped.

 Unwrap the mattress in a well-ventilated area when you get it.
 We would advise you unwrap it in the room it is going to be housed in to avoid awkward unnecessary movement of the mattress.
-If you’re concerned about chemicals and off-gassing in a mattress please remember there will be a number of foams, plastics and synthetic materials currently in your house that have off-gassed at some time to give some perspective to the issue.
-The decision however rests entirely with you.
+If you’re concerned about chemicals and off-gassing in a mattress please remember there will be a number of foams, plastics and synthetic materials currently in your house that has off-gassed at some time to give some perspective to the issue.
+The decision, however, rests entirely with you.
 The only way to reduce this off-gassing this is to purchase a completely natural mattress but these will in some form contain some VOC’s.

 Please get in touch on 0161 945 3757 for more assistance with this subject.